dev-paschall/dev-paschall/README.md

 ## 📌 Why I'm Doing This
 I want to build discipline.
 I want to grow through real work.
-And I want everything I learn to be useful — not just theoretical.
+And I want everything I learn to be useful, not just theoretical.

 ---